MikkoVasankari/Solita_assignment_2023/README.md

 ### To run the server
-1. The backend has a docker container implementation so it requires you to have docker So you might want to install it at https://www.docker.com/
+1. The backend has a docker container implementation so it requires you to have docker So if you dont have it might want to install it https://www.docker.com/
- - After that you should have docker running.

-2. When you have docker runinng you should first change your directory to the server side of the project with
+2. When you have docker running you should first change your directory to the server side of the project with
 ```
 cd /Solita_assingment_2023/server
 ```